microsoft/playwright/docs/src/api/class-frame.md

 ### option: Frame.isVisible.timeout
 * since: v1.8
+* deprecated: This option is ignored. [`method: Frame.isVisible`] does not wait for the element to become visible and returns immediately.
 - `timeout` <[float]>

-**DEPRECATED** This option is ignored. [`method: Frame.isVisible`] does not wait for the element to become visible and returns immediately.

 ## method: Frame.locator
 * since: v1.14